propertyguru/propertyguru.github.io/PropertyGuru_VPN.md

 - [ ] All users may connect to this network
 7. Optional: NetworkManager 1.10.6 from Ubuntu Bionic does not support the `compress`, and ignores it.
 This is a problem because then the `push "compress lzo"` command from the server will also be ignored and the connection will fail.
 To work around this go to the `VPN` tab, click `Advanced...` and check:
 - [x] Use LZO data compression `adaptive`
-The downside is that if we change the compression on the server, that will not match the hardcoded value on the client any more, and the connection will fail. <!--- Check if it's fixed in the next Ubuntu release. -->
+The downside is that if we change the compression on the server, that will not match the hardcoded value on the client any more, and the connection will fail. <!-- Check if it's fixed in the next Ubuntu release. -->
 8. `Save` the new VPN connection
 ![NetworkManager Save](NetworkManager%20Save%20Button.png)
 9. Repeat the above steps for the `propertyguru-vpn-thailand.ovpn` file.

 ## MacOS
-There are 2 ways to do it on MacOS.
-One is the GUI way, with Tunnelblick, and the other is to `brew install openvpn` and run it on the command line.
+The recommended way is to use Tunnelblick, as that gives a GUI status indicator to show when the VPN is connected.
+It's also possible to use the OpenVPN command line interface, but that has no status indicator, so it's less convenient.

 ### Mac OS with Tunnelblick GUI
 Follow openvpn protocol guide to setup VPN on macos as follows: <http://www.vpngate.net/en/howto_openvpn.aspx#mac>